Frequently Asked Questions

-The placement should be obtained from the student’s permanent home area since each lab hopes to hire those that they train.
+Obtain a placement from your ’s permanent home area, since practicum sites hope to hire those whom they train.

-For clinical practicum information in your area, contact the Program Administrator, Science before contacting a local lab about a placement.
+For clinical practicum information in your area, contact the Program Administrator, Science before contacting a local laboratory about a placement.

-Students should ensure that they can meet the typing requirement before contacting any laboratory.
+Ensure you can meet the typing requirement before contacting any lab.

 Previous health care experience is not required, although it is an advantage.